aospm/.github/profile/README.md

 be prohibitive for hobbyist developers, and lack useful features like modem/GPS, haptics, batteries, etc...
 Phones with the same SDM845 SoC are easily obtainable and with some soldering to expose UART can become just as effective dev devices.

+## Status

+There currently isn't active development on this project, however related work is still underway.
+Feel free to drop a message in #aosp-developers on OFTC if you'd like to get involved!

 ## Supported phones

  * Xiaomi PocoPhone F1